1. User API

 Parameters:

-• f – callable function(s) for evaluating y_pred = f_pred(x)
+• func – callable function(s) for evaluating y = func(x)

 • figsize – figure size